 Emmanuel Villaume (Conductor) Entering his fourth season as Music Director of The Dallas Opera, Mo.
 Emmanuel Villaume returns for three productions in the 2016/17 season.
-He opens TDO’s season leading performances of Tchaikovsky’s Eugene Onegin in October, followed by the highly anticipated return of Jake Heggie’s Moby-Dick, which debuted at The Dallas Opera in 2010.
-Villaume revisits his acclaimed interpretation of Gounod’s Roméo et Juliette in his return to New York’s Metropolitan Opera in March.
+He opens TDO’s season leading performances of Tchaikovsky’s Eugene Onegin, followed by the highly anticipated return of Jake Heggie’s Moby Dick, which debuted at The Dallas Opera in 2010.
+In March, Villaume revisits his acclaimed interpretation of Gounod’s Roméo et Juliette at The Metropolitan Opera.
 The Chicago Classical Review praised Villaume’s conducting of Roméo et Juliette at the Lyric Opera of Chicago last season, proclaiming, “Villaume is almost without peer in this repertory, and his conducting provides a virtual seminar in how French opera should be performed.”
-Villaume closes the TDO season with performances of Norma in April/May.
-Emmanuel Villaume has recorded for Deutsche Grammophon, Warner Classics, Decca and EMI and holds an honorary doctorate from the University of Indianapolis.
+Villaume returns to TDO to conduct Norma in April, followed by his return to the Santa Fe Opera.

 Leonard Foglia (Production and Original Director) Leonard Foglia (Director) Opera World Premieres: Moby-Dick (filmed for PBS), Everest, Cold Mountain, The End of the Affair, Three Decembers.
 His production of Dead Man Walking has been seen across the country.
 As a librettist, he wrote (and directed) El Pasado Nunca Se Termina with composer Jose Martinez for Lyric Opera of Chicago, A Coffin In Egypt with composer Ricky Ian Gordon and Cruzar La Cara De La Luna with composer Martinez for Houston Grand Opera.
 Original Broadway productions: Master Class (West End, National tour), Thurgood (filmed for HBO), The People In The Picture (Roundabout).
 Broadway revivals: The Gin Game, On Golden Pond, Wait Until Dark.
 Off-Broadway: Let Me Down Easy (filmed for PBS), One Touch of Venus.
 Upcoming: Heggie and Scheer’s It’s a Wonderful Life at Houston Grand Opera.